Wang-Yan-Hao/FreeBSD-Online-Document-Editor/README.md

 Advanced usage of [http-server](https://www.npmjs.com/package/http-server).

 ### 3. FreeBSD
-We will use apache24 to open local server.
+We will use apache24 to open the local server.

 ```
 $ pkg install apache24 # install